jiaowoguanren0615/DeepLabV3Plus_Pytorch/README.md

 提取码：0grl
 --来自百度网盘超级会员V3的分享

 Note: Before training the model, you need to enter the ___train_gpu.py___ file to modify the path and batchsize of your own data set.
-If you enable automatic mixed precision and then load the weight file under the checkpoints file, you may encounter a ComplexFloat error during the forward process.
+If you enable automatic mixed precision and then load the weight file under the checkpoints file, you may(sometimes) encounter a ComplexFloat error during the forward process.
 (If you know how to solve this problem, you are welcome to suggest a solution, thank you very much!)

 ## TRAIN & EVALUATE MODELS
 1. cd DeepLabV3Plus